Photo: John Dalrymple

 How can the EU meet their climate mitigation targets?

 One factor that seems promising is Carbon Capture and Utilisation (CCU).
-However, a new Ramboll study shows that the conditions to achieve climate benefits from CCU can prove difficult in the absence of a supportive policy framework incentivising emission cuts in industry.
+However, a new Ramboll study shows that the conditions to achieve climate benefits from CCU can prove difficult in the absence of a supportive policy framework incentivising more industrial emission cuts.

 CCU entails diverse technologies and processes, of which some use CO2 as a chemical feedstock and convert it into value-added products such as polymers (plastics), minerals, chemicals and synthetic fuels.